alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 export { handler, SanityResponse }
 ```

 The exported function in this module returns a response body with the payload expected in our test.
-If we run our first test, we should see it pass in the console.

 Alright, onto our project logic.